Interrogatory No. 8

 To lessen public rumors of his secret polygamy, Smith had 31 witnesses sign an affidavit published in the LDS October 1, 1842, Times and Seasons stating that he did not practice polygamy.

 This affidavit, however, was signed by several people who were secret polygamists or who knew full well that Joseph was a polygamist at the time they signed the affidavit.
-In fact, Eliza R. Snow, one of the signers of this affidavit, was also one of Joseph Smith’s plural wives.
+Eliza R. Snow, one of the signers of this affidavit, was also one of Joseph Smith’s plural wives.

 Also, why was Joseph still preaching against polygamy in October of 1843 when he claims to have received a revelation in July of 1843 commanding the practice of polygamy?